How to: Format & Compress Images

 Optimising images for your website involves selecting the right format, sizing and compressing them efficiently, and following SEO best practices.
 By taking these steps, you can enhance your website’s performance, provide a better user experience, and boost your search engine rankings.
 Whether you’re using online tools, desktop software, or WordPress plugins, there’s a solution to fit your workflow and help.

 By incorporating these practices into your web development process, you’ll ensure that your site is not only visually appealing but also fast and search-engine friendly.
+You could even save money in the long run!

 Happy optimising!